jbutcher21/aiclass/docs/senzing_entity_spec.md

 4. Sometimes there is both a person name and an organization name on a record, such as a contact list where you have the person and who they work for.
 In this case you would map the person's name as shown above.
 But the name of the organization they work for should be mapped as **EMPLOYER_NAME**.
 See the section on [Group Associations](#group-associations).

 5. Sometimes there are name fields that don't actually belong to the entity the record is for.
 Whenever there are multiple names, you have to decide which ones actually belong to that entity and which ones belong to people they are related to.
-You can decide based on the source field name or the source name type value if the names are in a sublist.
+You can decide based on the source field name or the source name type value if the names are in a sub-list.
 Terms like alias, aka, and DBA belong to that entity.
 Terms like: parent_name, child_name, employer name, etc. belong to people they are related to and should be mapped as payload.

 ## Addresses